agilecustoms/release/README.md

 ### No artifacts (git tags + GH release)

-For example, for repository with terraform code only - no binaries, just add git tag<br>
+For example, for repository with terraform code only - no binaries, just add git tag.
-Version will be automatically generated based on latest version tag + commit messages<br>
+Version will be automatically generated based on the latest version tag + commit messages.
 Ex: if the latest tag is `1.2.3` and there is a single commit `fix: JIRA-123`, then the new tag will be `1.2.4`.
 Also tags `1`, `1.2` and `latest` will be overwritten to point to the same commit as `1.2.4`